 This page is the result of more than eight years of wedding industry experience and it is full of unfiltered advice you won't hear anywhere else.
 This is not your usual wedding planning guide.
 Our studio has been fortunate enough to have worked in over 300 weddings so I guess we learned a thing or two.
 Sit back, grab a cup of tea, and get ready to take some notes.
 We are about to make your wedding experience a breeze!

 YOUR WEDDING "MUST-HAVES"

-I know that wedding event insurance will probably not cover pandemics while under one.
-Still, you have so many other scenarios that can go belly up when you are planning an event 12 months in advance.
-Wedding cancellation insurance seems very reasonable as it can protect you against postponements as well.
+I know that wedding insurance will probably not cover pandemics while under one.
+Still, you have many other scenarios that can go belly up when you are planning an event 12 months in advance.
+Wedding cancellation insurance seems reasonable as it can protect you against postponements as well.

-The best wedding insurance companies offer policies that cover several common wedding misfortunes; for example, in case a guest gets hurt, things are stolen or lost, vendor problems, and liquor liability in addition to general liability, which covers unexpected situations out of your control.
+The best wedding insurance companies offer policies that cover several common wedding misfortunes; for example, in case a guest gets hurt, things are stolen or lost, vendor problems, and liquor liability.
+All in addition to general liability, which covers unexpected situations out of your control.

-I highly recommend you get one and have peace of mind about everything as wedding insurance can cover a lot of things throughout the whole wedding planning process, from cakes to rehearsal dinner.
+I highly recommend you get one and have peace of mind about everything.
+Keep in mind that wedding insurance can cover a lot of things throughout the whole wedding planning process, from cakes to rehearsal dinner.

 why wedding insurance is a good idea

 Think of it this way.
 If you had a lifelong dream and wanted to make something that will last forever like a movie, would you hire an inexperienced writer and director to portray your vision?
 How about the producer, actors, make-up, wardrobe, and all the other crew members that play crucial roles to make a motion picture happen?
 I’m sure you wouldn’t.